22Bet Review 2026: Bonus, Odds, Casino & Is It Legal in Canada?

 |---|---|---|

-| Interac e-Transfer | Bank transfer | Default Canadian option where offered; CAD; verify availability in cashier |
+| Interac e-Transfer | Bank transfer | Preferred CAD option for most Canadians; confirm current availability on-site |

-| Visa / Mastercard | Card | Common for deposits; withdrawals back to card may be slower |
+| Credit/Debit (Visa, Mastercard) | Card | Common for deposits; card withdrawals may be restricted |

-| Cryptocurrency (BTC, ETH, others) | Crypto | Fast, low-fee withdrawals; requires a wallet and comfort with volatility |
+| Cryptocurrency (BTC, ETH, others) | Crypto | Usually the quickest withdrawals; no bank intermediary |

 Withdrawal speed and KYC